pingan8787/awesome-ai-tools/README.md

 5. [DecorAI](https://decorai.io/) 👉 DecorAI

-6. [Decorous: AI Home Makeovers](https://apps.apple.com/us/app/decorous-ai-home-makeovers/id1664988827) 👉 ‎Transform your home with the power of AI.
+6. [Decorous: AI Home Makeovers](https://apps.apple.com/us/app/decorous-ai-home-makeovers/id1664988827) 👉 Transform your home with the power of AI.
 Decorous is the ultimate tool for interior design enthusiasts, giving you the power to create the home of your dreams with just a few taps.

 7. [Fabrie AI](https://www.fabrie.com/) 👉 AI powered design tool built on Fabrie's whiteboard.
 It helps industrial designer, fashion designers and interior designers to quickly generate photorealistic rendering with sketch in seconds.
 It is currently in beta and welcomes designers to signup and try it.